 Primary feathers can be used for bird identification in several ways.

 - Flight Position: How the bird holds its primary feathers in relaxed, gliding flight can be a good identification clue.
-Some birds, such as turkey vultures, have a much wider natural splay to their primaries, while hawks keep these feathers more closely together.
+Some birds, such as turkey vultures, have a much wider natural splay to their primaries, while hawks and falcons keep these feathers more closely together.

 - Folded Projection: When a bird is perched, the primary feathers will project past other parts of the body, and the length of that projection can help identify bird species.
-Primaries may be compared to the position of the secondary feathers, tail tip or other markings on the body for identification purposes.
+Primaries may be compared to the position of the secondary feathers, tail tip, or other markings on the body for identification purposes.

 Primaries in Culture